 Loss of revenue

 A poorly maintained website will lead to a downturn in conversions and sales, and may even interfere with your ad or affiliate revenue.
-If you rely on your website for income, website monitoring can help you protect your livelihood and ensure financial safety and continuity.
+If your website is a source of income, website monitoring can help you protect your livelihood and ensure financial safety and continuity.

 Having a reliable website will also make you a much more attractive candidate for partnerships and collaborations; an unstable web environment is likely to turn investors off.